blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 ###Day 7: Sat 9/3
 * Bummed around Akureyri in the morning, shopping and eating.
 Really good fish and chips.
 Ed tried fermented shark, apparently it was pretty bad :D
-* Whale watching in Húsavík.
+* Whale watching in HÃºsavÃ­k.
 Really cool.
 Whales are beautiful creatures.
-* Dinner in Húsavík as well.
+* Dinner in HÃºsavÃ­k as well.
 Beautiful fishing town.
-* Was dark by this time, but still hit up Goðafoss.
+* Was dark by this time, but still hit up GoÃ°afoss.
 Wish we'd seen this one in the daylight, but was awesome being pretty much the only people there in the starlight.
 * Northern lights!!!!!!!!!!!!
 Until it got too cloudy.